 Are your meetings boring?
 Do your meetings result in everyone feeling more engaged after you are done?
 How many meetings does it take before you can make a key decision?
 Are your meetings mainly status updates?
 Are the meetings dominated by one or two leaders?
 Is the senior leader dictating to everyone else what they must do?
 How well aligned are everyone’s priorities?
 Do leaders hold each other accountable?
 Do all the leaders really say what they are thinking?
 Are everyone’s ideas heard?
 Do people leave feeling stressed?

 If your meetings fit any of the descriptions above, then the good news is that your meetings can be a lot more productive than they currently are.

-How to Measure If A Meeting is Successful
+How to Measure The Success of a Meeting

 Every Meeting Should Have Healthy Conflict

 Failure to conduct effective meetings is robbing you of significant growth and profits.
-Call Howard Shore for a FREE consultation at (305) 722-7213 to see how a business coach can help you run a more effective organization.
+Contact Activate Group Inc. for a FREE consultation or give us a call at (305) 722-7213 to see how a business coach can help you run a more effective organization.